Analyzing Southern Missouri Bancorp (SMBC) & Its Rivals

 Summary

-Southern Missouri Bancorp beats its peers on 10 of the 15 factors compared.
+Southern Missouri Bancorp beats its rivals on 10 of the 15 factors compared.

 Southern Missouri Bancorp Company Profile